 Directions: Drive I-84 East to Cascade Locks and cross the Bridge Of The Gods ($2 toll).
 Take a right onto Highway 14 and drive for almost 6 miles where you will take a left onto Wind River Road.
 Follow Wind River Road up and over Old Man Pass, a couple miles after the pass take a left onto Curly Creek Road.
 Follow this road until you come to the junction with FR 90.
 Take a right onto FR 90 and drive for about 10 miles where you will take a right into the Lower Lewis River Falls parking area.

-Continuing on the main trail there are few spots on the way to the upper falls that have eroded quite a bit and you should be careful hiking through it.
-You will soon reach Upper Lewis River Falls, there is a place to get off trail and down to river level that offers a great view of the waterfall.
+Back on the main trail continue on for about another mile and you will come to Upper Lewis River Falls.
+There is a place to get off trail and down to river level that offers a great view of the waterfall.
 There are a few big logs here that make it a great place to have lunch or sit and relax for a bit.

 This is an out and back trail so head back out the way you came in.